Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 -Using '%' instead of an IP address allows any user 'robot1' to access the database regardless of
 	what IP address the user tries to access the database.

+##How to pair a PS3 controller to a robot

+Information to be updated soon.

 ##Flaws that need to be addressed before "release" on Architecture 6 (latest)